 Variable home loan

-- You can link your loan to an offset account to help reduce interest.
+- Link your loan to an offset account to help reduce interest

 Fixed home loan

 - Lock in the same rate and repayments for up to five years

 - Your home loan rate could move with you if you sell your property and buy a new one

 - Make up to $30,000 in extra repayments with no fees or break costs